 You can expand the capabilities of your computer by connecting other peripheral devices.
+When using a device, be sure to read the instructions accompanying the device together with the relevant section in this chapter.

-Connecting an External Display
+Connecting an External Monitor

-If you want the benefits of a larger display screen with higher resolution, you can connect an external CRT monitor and/or external LCD monitor to your computer.
+If you want the benefits of a larger display screen with higher resolution, you can connect an external CRT monitor to your computer.

-Follow this procedure to connect an external display:
+Follow this procedure to connect an external monitor: